Sandali-Vithanage/NLP_Project/README.md

-# Group project 32 for NLP course, November of 2024
+# University of Oulu | Group project 32 for NLP course, November of 2024

 ## Damage Identification in Social Media Posts using Multimodal Techniques